 - Remember impact over intention.
 Be mindful of the impact of your words, deeds, and actions on your fellow feminists.
 Be respectful of others identities, experiences, and thoughts.
 Intention is nice, but impact is real.

 - Be careful with each other so that you can be dangerous together.
-We’re in for the fight of our lives, and now, more than ever, it’s imperative that we’re a united front.
+We’re in the fight of our lives, and now, more than ever, it’s imperative that we’re a united front.
 Hold each other with grace and care throughout this weekend.
 Be willing to be challenged.
 Be receptive to loving critique.
 Be open to new connections, new friends, and new folks!

 The Feminist Majority Foundation prides itself on being a multi-issue organization and we aim to create our conference in the same spirit.
 Because of this, we can’t detail the fine points of the material covered in each session.
 All of our workshops and panels will be structured with the focus on representing varied perspectives and experiences.
-Additionally, we understand and recognize that the nature of the things we talk about at NYFLC are potentially triggering for participants.
+Additionally, we understand and recognize that the nature of some of the things we talk about at NYFLC are potentially triggering for participants.
 There will be quiet spaces available throughout the hotel as well as surveys to provide feedback to National Campus Organizers and FMF staff.
 We encourage you to make use of both of these over your time with us at NYFLC.

-We will not tolerate or permit intimidating, threatening, or harassing behavior by attendees.
+We will not tolerate or permit threatening or harassing behavior by attendees.
 If you engage in this behavior, you will be asked to leave and will not receive a refund for any costs you may have incurred.
 If you feel physically unsafe, please find an FMF staff member and report the situation.